NateEag/next-vcs/readme.md

 is to just plain *not have* the directories you didn't check out on disk anywhere (including your VCS metadata).
 Again, for monorepos you need that.

+Amendment - in 2.19.0, Git [started growing support for a `partial-clone` command](https://git-scm.com/docs/partial-clone), and it's been slowly improving that since.
+Looks like it might become what I want in the next year or three.

 ## Ideal VCS Features